ying-tang/help-documentation/_commontech/FAQ.md

 All of these ports are available via your custom Horizon URL.

+If you also need to restrict egress ports to the bare minimum, you will need to open at least ports 67/68 for DHCP and port 80 for metadata.

 ### How can I measure IO Operations Per Second on an instance's or a volume's drive?